 In this video, Gert and Bettie speak to the fact that struggles, loss, and pain are part of life, and that we can approach the tough times with a perspective that helps us move forward.
 They remind us that when we begin to turn toward the things that we cherish, the world opens to reveal that there is always some small thing for which we can be grateful.

-Green Renaissance produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
-We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate Grateful Living principles and practices.
+Reflections of Life produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
+We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate grateful living principles and practices.
 In this short film we hear from Gert and Bettie.